 - For the mayonnaise, look for avocado oil mayonnaise (Primal Kitchen makes a great one).
 Most mayonnaise contains unhealthy oils and other ingredients.
 The key to keeping this dressing clean is all in the dressing/mayonnaise.

-- I use Kite Hill Greek yogurt since I’m mostly dairy-free, but any Greek yogurt will work.
+- I use Kite Hill almond milk Greek yogurt since I’m mostly dairy-free, but any Greek yogurt will work.
 Just make sure it’s unsweetened and if made from cow’s milk, preferably organic.

 - The honey in the dressing is completely optional.
 It adds a slight sweetness, but I’ve made it without the honey before and it’s great without as well!